aws-solutions/research-service-workbench-on-aws/workbench-core/example/app/README.md

 ## Description

 This project is the routing package for `example/infrastructure`.
-It is used by `example/infrastructure` to generate routes for SWB API.
+It is used by `example/infrastructure` to generate routes for RSW API.
 Please refer  [here](../infrastructure/README.md) for more information on how to use this project.